 As a result, he soon emerged from his cloud of despair and decided to give this new situation a chance.
 His choice influenced his sisters, who chose to follow their big brother’s lead.
 It paid off.
 They all excelled in the communal environment, forging firm bonds with the staff, teachers, and fellow orphans that lasted their entire lives.

-Eleven years after that life-changing hug, my father served as a platoon sergeant with the Marine Corps during the Battle of Okinawa in World War II.
+Eleven years after that life-changing hug, my father served as a platoon leader with the Marine Corps during the Battle of Okinawa in World War II.
 I could try to describe the horrible conditions and brutality of this campaign as it has been described to me, but I am convinced neither you nor I could understand it without living it.
-Suffice to say, this was a ruthless arena in which my father was a combat infantryman.
+Suffice to say, this was a ruthless arena in which my father was a combat officer.
 He had been trained relentlessly to slay Japanese soldiers that had been trained just as relentlessly to destroy their enemies or to die trying.

 During one patrol, a drencher of a thunderstorm broke out, as it often did during this battle.
 My father and the Navajo Codetalker assigned to his platoon ducked into one of the many caves on the volcanic island.